Uncovering how grasslands changed our climate

-Category: Climate Hits: 1Grasslands are managed worldwide to support livestock production, while remaining natural or semi-natural ones provide critical services that contribute to the wellbeing of both people and the planet.
+Category: Climate Hits: 4Grasslands are managed worldwide to support livestock production, while remaining natural or semi-natural ones provide critical services that contribute to the wellbeing of both people and the planet.
 Human activities are however causing grasslands to become a source of greenhouse gas emissions rather than a carbon sink.
 A new study uncovered how grasslands used by humans have changed our climate over the last centuries.

 Read more https://www.sciencedaily.com/releases/2021/01/210105084656.htm